-We want to do our part to bring awareness to this disease by taking a moment to discuss what cervical cancer is and the importance of your regular physical exam for early detection/diagnosis.
+We want to do our part to bring awareness to this disease by discussing what cervical cancer is and the importance of getting your regular physical exams and screenings for early detection.

 Understanding Cervical Cancer and the Importance of Your Regular Physical for Early Diagnosis

 What is Cervical Cancer and What Causes it?

 According to the Mayo Clinic, "Cervical cancer is a type of cancer that occurs in the cervix cells — the lower part of the uterus that connects to the vagina.
 Various strains of the human papillomavirus (HPV), a sexually transmitted infection, play a role in causing most cervical cancer."